Vinay352/Black-Friday-Data-Set-Analysis/README.md

   11) Product_Category_2: Product may belongs to other category also (Masked)
   12) Product_Category_3: Product may belongs to other category also (Masked)
   13) Purchase: Purchase Amount (Target Variable)

+## Hypothesis Generation
+  1) 26-35 age group people are more likely to spend more as compared to any other age group.
+  2) 0-17 and 55+ age group people are least likely to spend much as compared to other age groups.
+  3) Assuming high 'Occupation' level means high salary, then
+    - People with low 'Occuaption' levels contribute to majority of sales.
+    - People with high 'Occupation' levels contribute much less to the total sales.
+  4) Unmarried people spend more than their counterparts.